st3117/final_project/final_project.md

 # p-value > 0.1, we can conclude that proposed mode is similar to the full model
 ```

-The proposed model (model 1) with smoking as the main effect is significantly better than the null model at alpha = 0.1 level, while the proposed model is similar to the full model.
+Again, the proposed model (model 1) with smoking as the main effect is significantly better than the null model at alpha = 0.1 level, while the proposed model is similar to the full model.
 Thus, it is reasonable to use the proposed model.

 ``` r
 broom::tidy(model1) %>%